 The domestic and Asian markets have different requirements altogether, and the developers who are building in Pattaya are well aware of it.
 There are now much shorter and more convenient flight times for overseas visitors and domestic holiday home buyers.
 It means that they and the buyers from Bangkok favour smaller, glitzier, units knowing they will be spending comparatively little time in them.

-Great unit for a rental investment in Foreign Quota in the sought after Riviera Jomtien.
+Great unit for a rental investment in the sought after Riviera Wongamate.

 Also, many new buyers are looking to invest in property rather than reside; they are more concerned with short-term rental possibilities.
 One-bedroom units are the most popular size for this type of investor, and if you take a look at any of the new projects going up, you will see that the majority of what they offer are, in fact, one-bedroom condos.